MinderooFoundation/CurateWithClaude/README.md

 As you can see, 66% and 64% of the non-endemic species in 12S and 16S are labeled as FALSE by Claude.
 About 22% of endemic species are labeled as FALSE by Claude, but Claude evaluates on the area (South-Western Western Australia), not all of Australia.

 So far it has a 100% success rate with finding *very* wrong species, i.e., European freshwater fish in Australian marine samples.
+But you don't need 500 GPUs and Liechtenstein's energy consumption to tell you that.

 # CAVEATS